 In her earlier work, meanwhile, Roberts has found that policies that aim to reduce alcohol consumption among the general population, like restricting where alcohol can be sold, are associated with reductions in low birth weight babies and premature births.

 The study published Wednesday, she said, suggests that when it comes to state alcohol policies, “a pause is in order” while policymakers figure out what really works.
 “What we need is to step back and start again and center the voices of people who are using during pregnancy and the people who take care of them,” she said.

 Not every woman who drinks alcohol will have a child with FASD.
 Not every child born with FASD will have the same outcomes.
 There are many factors.
 And even if a child is born with FASD, early intervention and supports for child and family will result in better outcomes.
-There are many adults living with FASD who are living with success stories.
-The issue (I think) has been the lack of awareness and understanding and interventions and support provided.
-That is what we need to work on.
+There are many adults with FASD who are living their best lives because of the support they received.
+The issue (I think) has been a mix of the lack of awareness, understanding, interventions and support provided.
+This is what we need to work on.

 We know alcohol has an effect.
 Women always have a choice.
-But we need to provide the information so they can make well-informed choices.
+But we need to provide the information without frightening them, or they fear prosecution, and so they can make well-informed choices.